sparkflows/sparkflows-docs/docs/troubleshooting/running-workflows.rst

 * If the Spark job is running successfully (according to the logs), but the results are still not showing up in the Browser, it could be because the fire spark job is unable to post results back to the Fire web server.
 You should see these failures in the logs.

 * Under Administration/Configuration, there is the config app.postMessageURL.
 It determines the Fire URL to which the results from the spark driver are posted.
 Ensure that it is set up correctly.

+Getting Exception: org.apache.hadoop.security.AccessControlException: Permission:denied :user=admin :

+  When running on the Cluster, you are running into the exception below:

+  org.apache.hadoop.security.AccessControlException: Permission denied: user=admin, access=WRITE, inode="/user":hdfs:supergroup:drwxr-xr-x

+  If the above exception is coming up when running the workflow, then it means that the logged in user does not exist on HDFS.

+  In the above case, the user is logged into Fire as 'admin'.
+So the jobs submitted by Fire on the cluster is as the user 'admin'.
+But the user 'admin' does not exist on HDFS.

+  Please make sure to log into Fire as a user which exists on HDFS.